 The individual development of each academy player is also closely related to the game model that applies in a given academy.
 To this end, each player has an individual development plan based largely on the model and training.
 This however, is less related to the personality of the young player, his psychological and social characteristics and what stage of learning he has currently achieved.
 This plan is extremely important because the decision about whether a player stays in the academy for the next season or is expelled is mainly based on how he fulfils the objectives of this plan during training and matches.
-The individual development plan is evaluated every 6 weeks during meetings with the player and his parents.
+The individual development plan is evaluated every six weeks, during meetings with the player and his parents.
 At these meetings, coaches evaluate the player's progress together with him, informing the parents and the trainee concerned about the progress so far made and the goals for the future and the rest of the season.

 On the one hand, coaches have a basic program and information on which to base their conclusions about the development and progress of the player.
-On the other hand, evaluation based solely on a game model, training and performance instead of the learning process and potential, may not be effective and fail to reflect the abilities of young players.
+However, evaluation based solely on a game model, training and performance instead of the learning process and potential, may not be effective and fail to reflect the abilities of young players.

 It is also worth adding that the assessment of a young player is often the subjective view of the coach himself and those with whom he consults.
 Each of us is biased in some way and this bias can or rather most certainly affects the decisions we make regarding the adolescents in our care.
 If we are not too careful and if we are stubborn, our decisions may negatively affect the players, at which point they may end up expelled from the academy.
 This way of proceeding means that we lose more talented young players who could be in future playing professional level football.